Animus (law): United States constitutional law

-In the jurisprudence of the Equal Protection Clause of the United States Constitution, animus ("intent") designates an improper government purpose in passing legislation.
-According to Dale Carpenter, the animus doctrine involves "scrutinizing the reasons for government action."
+In the jurisprudence of the Equal Protection Clause of the United States Constitution, animus ("intent") is an improper government purpose in passing legislation.
+The animus doctrine involves "scrutinizing the reasons for government action."
 If the legislature exhibits bias toward a protected class, the law is unconstitutional regardless whether the law might be justifiable on other grounds.
-The Supreme Court of the United States defined the concept for the first time in Department of Agriculture v.
-Moreno (1973), holding that (italics in original):… if the constitutional conception of "equal protection of the laws" means anything, it must at the very least mean that a bare congressional desire to harm a politically unpopular group cannot constitute a legitimate governmental interest.Referring to the concept of animus explicitly later in the same passage, the Supreme Court formulated the doctrine thus in United States v.
+The Supreme Court first defined it in Department of Agriculture v.
+Moreno (1973), holding that (italics in original):… if the constitutional conception of "equal protection of the laws" means anything, it must at the very least mean that a bare congressional desire to harm a politically unpopular group cannot constitute a legitimate governmental interest.The Supreme Court referred to animus in United States v.
 Windsor (2013):

 [The Defense of Marriage Act] seeks to injure the very class New York seeks to protect.
 By doing so it violates basic due process and equal protection principles applicable to the Federal Government.